11 Jun Little Known Secret for Teens Getting Their Ohio Drivers License

 Teens in Ohio can learn to drive under the age of 18 with a probationary driver’s license.
 To oversimplify here are the steps typically taken by most people getting their license.
-(See below for what we recommend)

 - Prepare for the written exam by studying the Driver’s Handbook